rvion/CushyStudio/README.md

 </details>

 ## 3.8.
-Create your own Actions to streamline any image or video production
+Create your own Cards to streamline any image or video production

 ![](docs/static/img/screenshots/2023-09-29-22-35-25.png)